Copy Trading Platforms

 - How to earn passive income, as a trader

-Copy trading ecosystems
+Copy trading platforms comparison

 FP Markets is an up-and-coming challenger when it comes to copy trading.
 It launched its social trading platform in March 2021 and now hosts over 300 signals providers on MetaTrader 4 and 5.
 You can search and filter these traders based on their performance over different timeframes.
 However, it doesn't show much money each of these traders manages.

 LiteForex is home to over 1,600 traders you can copy on MetaTrader 4 or 5.
 We found 2 traders with over US$ 1 million in assets under management, some of which was their own.
 That's a good thing because it aligns their interests with yours.

 Copy trading fees and "hidden fees"